orbitdb/field-manual/03_The_Architecture_of_OrbitDB/05_RESTful_API.md

 OrbitDB uses IPFS to distribute and replicate data stores.
 The OrbitDB HTTP server runs in one of two modes; local or api.

-When run in Local mode, OrbitDB will run its own IPFS node.
+When run in local mode, OrbitDB will run its own IPFS node.
 When run in api mode, OrbitDB will connect to an already-running IPFS node.

 For this tutorial we will connect to a running IPFS daemon and will assume you already have this installed.
 You will also want to run IPFS daemon with pubsub enabled.